tgross/gilamon/README.rst

 ===============

 The following are features I'd like to add in the future:
+  * A user-friendly command-line tool for making on-the-fly WQL queries.
   * ActiveDirectory-based authentication to the web page and general security improvements that would make it suitable to run on an Internet-facing page.
   * Set up and register for ``easy_install`` installation.
   * Support for running from Linux.
 There's a Samba-based library for WMI, but it was more trouble that it was worth at the time of release.